epi2me-labs/wf-16s/docs/quickstart.md

 * `fastq`: A fastq file or directory containing fastq input files or directories of input files.
 * `minimap2`: When set to true will run the analysis with minimap2.
 * `kraken2`: When set to true will run the analysis with Kraken2 and Bracken.
-* `watch_path`: Used to run the workflow in real-time, will continue to watch until a "STOP.fastq" is found.
+* `watch_path`: Used to run the workflow in real-time, will continue to watch until a "STOP.fastq.gz" is found.
 * `read_limit`: Used in combination with watch_path the specify an end point.
 * `kraken2_memory_mapping`: Used to avoid load the database into RAM memory.
 Available for kraken2 pipeline.